What Time Is Love?: Live at Trancentral

 A 1990 version subtitled "Live at Trancentral" was the first of the KLF's upbeat "Stadium House Trilogy" and the single that introduced the KLF to an international mainstream audience, reaching No. 5 in the UK Singles Chart.
 It is a pop-house reworking of the Pure Trance Original, adding vocal samples, a new bassline, a new house rhythm and a self-proclaiming rap (performed by Isaac Bello).
 The "Trancentral" in the subtitle refers to the KLF's recording studio.
-Although crowd noise features on the mix, it is in fact a purely studio-based creation and a characteristic of the "Stadium House" recordings.
 An LP version of this mix appears on the album The White Room.

 A remix 12", "What Time Is Love?
 (Remodelled & Remixed)" was released a month after the "Stadium House" version.
 It contains remixes by Echo & the Bunnymen—for whom the KLF co-founder Bill Drummond had previously been manager—and the Moody Boys.
 Both "Live at Trancentral" and "Remodelled & Remixed" were declared 'Single of the Week' at different times by New Musical Express (NME), where "Live at Trancentral" was described as a collision of "energy, humour and violence".
 The magazine also ranked "Live at Trancentral" as the 47th best single of 1990.
 Q Magazine noted the "awesome vitality" of the LP version.
 A retrospective review of the LP version by Splendid Magazine found the song to be "extraordinary".
 "It throbs and pulses in a still-riveting manner that transcends the dated beatdrops.
 Fusing the siren-wailing urgency of rave anthemry with the drunk-on-its-own-riff brilliance of the stupidest, simplest pop music, it's the kind of song that sends electrifying impulses through the drunken brain."